MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 ##  <a name="SetLang"></a> Task 14: Set the language of the customer database
  In the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)], choose **Tools**, choose **Language**, and then select the language of the original customer database.

-##  <a name="AddControlAddins"></a> Task 15: Add new control add-ins
+##  <a name="AddControlAddins"></a> Task 15: Add client control add-ins
  The database is now fully upgraded and is ready for use.
-However, you may want to add the new client control add-ins that are included in [!INCLUDE[navnowlong](includes/navnowlong_md.md)].
-These are not added by the upgrade process.
-The following client control add-ins are available from the [!INCLUDE[navnow](includes/navnow_md.md)] product media:
+However, [!INCLUDE[navnowlong](includes/navnowlong_md.md)] includes the following client control add-ins.
 -   Microsoft.Dynamics.Nav.Client.BusinessChart
+-   Microsoft.Dynamics.Nav.Client.CodeViewer
+-   Microsoft.Dynamics.Nav.Client.DynamicsOnlineConnect
+-   Microsoft.Dynamics.Nav.Client.OAuthIntegration
 -   Microsoft.Dynamics.Nav.Client.PageReady
 -   Microsoft.Dynamics.Nav.Client.PingPong
+-   Microsoft.Dynamics.Nav.Client.SocialListening
+-   Microsoft.Dynamics.Nav.Client.TimelineVisualization
 -   Microsoft.Dynamics.Nav.Client.VideoPlayer

--   Microsoft.Dynamics.Nav.Client.SocialListening
+-   Microsoft.Dynamics.Nav.Client.WebPageViewer

- You can add control add-ins in the **Control Add-ins** window in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
+To use these add-ins, they must be registered in table **2000000069 Client Add-in**.
+Depending on the version that you upgraded from, all the add-ins might not be registered after the upgrade process.
+You can register missing control add-ins in the **Control Add-ins** page in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
 For more information, see [How to: Register a Windows Client Control Add-in](How-to--Register-a-Windows-Client-Control-Add-in.md).

 <!-- deprecated ##  <a name="UploadEncryptionKeys"></a> Task 16: Import Payment Services and Data Encryption Key \(Optional\)